nitrogenoliquido/NovaAC/README.md

 - **Evolving Prediction Engine**
   Powered by a custom deep learning model, it studies player physics and gameplay patterns to spot cheats before they disrupt the fun.

-- **Interactive Judgment System**
-  When a suspicious action is detected, NovaAC lets players know, questions the accused via AI, and opens a quick in‑chat vote.
-Your community helps decide whether to ban or let them slide.

 ---